-1. New permission rules of customer opt-in
+New permission rules of customer opt-in to be implemented

-3. A procedure through which consumers can ask if their private information has been removed or not.
+Setting up a procedure through which consumers can ask if their private information has been removed or not.

 The GDPR applies to both B2B as well as B2C businesses.
-No company can use soft opt-in and soft opt-out approach.
+No company can use the soft opt-in and soft opt-out approach.

-Apart from that, you have to check the third party data.
+Apart from that, you have to check the third-party data.
 The third-party solutions must adhere to the GDPR guidelines on processing as well as storage of data.
 The transfer of data outside Europe is only possible if you meet the adequate requirements and ensure privacy protection through 'Binding Corporate Rules.'

 The scope of GDPR expands to Profiling.
-You need to comply with the same; otherwise, there will be a risk of a fine.
+You need to comply with the same.
+Otherwise, there will be a risk of a fine.

 You can appoint a data protection officer, if necessary.